RECENT POSTS

 As well, certain elements like glitter are fine but not on items that come to near the utensils or plates/glasses.
 Do you want glittered potatoes?
 Also, burlap can have a strong smell and feel harsh.
 I did use a touch of it on the table skirt and wrapped it around the base of the cake stand, but, I hand washed it, and is not touching food.

-Not something I would normally purchase...as I generally stay away from items that are too holiday specific, but with this unique opportunity, I ordered them and have kind of found a soft spot for these little turkeys!
-I know my kids will love them too.
+A personal gravy boat is not something I would normally purchase...as I generally stay away from items that are too holiday specific, but I found these little turkeys and of course I used them as small planters (what else would you use a gravy boat for?)

 Do you have any secrets for creating a special table for entertaining?